 It is important to spend time outdoors for good development of your eyes.
 Studies have shown that children who regularly play outside are less likely to be myopic.

 We are now able to offer special contact lenses which have been shown to reduce the progression of myopia.
-These are highly breathable soft contact lenses which are comfortable and safe to wear and special lenses you wear overnight and not through the day.
-These can be used from 10 years old or earlier in exceptional cases.
+These are a few options including daily disposable soft contact lenses which are comfortable and safe to wear and special lenses you wear overnight and not through the day.
+These can be used from 10 years old or earlier in some cases.
 All contact lenses are available on our monthly payment scheme to spread the cost and prices include all check-ups and any emergency appointments required.
 It is expected that these special lenses are worn until the eyes stabilise at around 18 years old and afterwards regular contact lenses are all that is needed.
 The lenses correct your child’s vision at the same time as providing the treatment so they get all of the advantages of wearing contact lenses too.